Predicting where 6 top unsigned 2019 football recruits will commit

 Kaiir Elam, four-star CB, Palm Beach (Fla.)
 Benjamin School

-Elam is a player with both a high floor and high ceiling.
+Elam has both a high floor and high ceiling.
 He’s an elite DB with length and athleticism.
 He comes from a football family featuring multiple NFL relatives.
 And he’s relatively young for his grade level.
 Florida has long had the connection here, thanks to his uncle Matt playing on the Urban Meyer Florida teams, of which Dan Mullen, now UF’s head coach, was the offensive coordinator.
 His father, Abram, played for Urban Meyer and Mullen at Notre Dame.

 But Georgia has also made a push, hiring away DB coach Charlton Warren after the Early Signing Period.
 And the Bulldogs have been very good lately recruiting South Florida.